O. M. Watts: Career

+In 1965, the BBC weather forecasts for coastal waters were introduced as a result of strong representations on the part of Capt O M Watts, Vice Commodore City Livery Yacht Club, and an editor of ‘Reed’s Nautical Almanac’, together with support from other notable sailors including Senior Rear Commodore Capt W H Coombs, CBE RNR, one of the Younger Brethren of Trinity House.

 Personal life and death

 Watts lived in Norbury, London, SW16 and died on 1 November 1985.
 He was married and had a daughter.

 Watts was commodore of the City Livery Yacht Club from 1966 to 1980.